You Live in an Urban Forest

 Urban trees provide benefits that are fundamental to our city's livability.
 Clean air and water, cooler streets and homes, beauty, and wildlife habitat are essential elements to the health and comfort of any city.
 Simply put, people and trees depend upon each other in many ways.
 The health of our City and our region is dependent upon the health of our urban forest.

 Trees for Tomorrow

-During our free shade and pruning workshops you will learn how to plant and care for your trees as well as how to prune your young trees for proper structure and form.
+For tips, please see the following guides on how to plant and care for your trees as well as how to prune your young trees for proper structure and form.
 We support the planting of 5 million new trees in our region by the year 2025.

 We offer 5 species of shade trees which have been chosen based on their resistance to pests and diseases, structural integrity, and friendly root systems.
 Information on tree species offered and planting information can be located in our Planting and Care of Young Trees document.

 How to Stake Your New Tree Shade Tree

 This is the single tree staking system we provide with every tree we plant and every tree delivered to residents for planting in their own yards.
 Watch the following video to learn more about these stakes and how their proper use: Single Tree Staking Systems.

 Please note that the Trees for Tomorrow program will run until December 31, 2019.